-In the last few months, many university teachers have been organizing online education.
+Many university teachers have organised online education in the last few months.
 Why not apply some new teaching and learning activities from the online course in your regular blended learning course?
 How can you use the IT options in combination with face-to-face education?
-Maybe you find some more possibilities to modernise your F2F and IT education.
+Maybe you will find more possibilities to modernise your F2F and IT education.

-The game supports the teachers to decide which IT-options can be used in the coming study year and which requirements have to be fulfilled.
+The game supports the teachers in deciding which IT options can be used in the coming study year and which requirements must be fulfilled.

 The game gives the teachers a systematic overview of the available evidence-based options to modernise their education.